Skip to main content

 • Is the program fully online?

-The program is a fully online program with field experiences and internships required in person.
-Courses are offered in three formats: asynchronous (no scheduled meeting times), synchronous (scheduled virtual meetings) or hybrid (a combination of asynchronous/synchronous).
+The program is an online program with field experiences and internships required in person.
+Courses are offered in three formats: asynchronous (no scheduled meeting times), synchronous (scheduled Zoom classes with the instructor and classmates), or hybrid (a combination of asynchronous/synchronous; i.e., you may have a Zoom class scheduled at certain times, while at other times, the work will be asynchronous).
 Additionally, there are three field experiences and a student teaching internship that requires participation in person within an elementary/middle school public school classroom.
 Two field experiences require 24 hours each in a classroom setting.
 One field experience, to be completed the semester before the internship requires 96 hours of field observations.
 The internship is a semester-long experience.

 • Am I required to apply for Oklahoma teaching certification if I am an out-of-state resident?